changeworld/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="get-adsynctoolsrunhistory"></a>Get-ADSyncToolsRunHistory

 ### <a name="synopsis"></a>STRESZCZENIE
-Pobieranie historii przebiegu Podłączaj usługi AAD
+Pobierz AAD Connect historii uruchamiania

 ### <a name="syntax"></a>SKŁADNIA